Suazo714/ENC4265/manual.md

 #### About PERFORMANCE mode

-Use the PERFORMANCE mode for DJ mix performance on rekordbox.
+Use the PERFORMANCE mode for DJ mix performance on RekordBox.
 You can enjoy professional DJ performances with up to 4 decks, 16 samplers, and various features including the effect function.
 The PERFORMANCE mode has various functions useful for DJ play such as synchronizing performance with lighting equipment, using streaming music files, separating vocals and accompaniment parts of a music file, sharing mixes on SNS, saving music files and library information to the cloud storage to share with other devices, sharing playlists with other users, and learning the user's cue setting pattern to set cues automatically.
 Depending on your subscription plan, some features may not be available.

 <img src="https://github.com/user-attachments/assets/ffd18715-63ba-467c-bdd8-97d48f3e7862"/>